cr1901/website2/content/blog/nmigen-for-omigen-users.md

 designs people have to offer in nMigen.

 ## Acknowledgements
-I would like to thank [whitequark](https://twitter.com/whitequark) for looking over drafts of this post and offerring valuable overall feedback and catching typos.
+I would like to thank [whitequark](https://twitter.com/whitequark) and [Sébastien Bourdeauducq](https://twitter.com/m_labs_ltd), both of M-labs, for looking over drafts of this post and offerring valuable overall feedback and catching typos.

 ## Footnotes
 {% fntrg(id=1) %}